dj-wasabi/ansible-zabbix-agent/README.md

   * _zabbix_ (default) install agent from Zabbix repo
   * _other_ install agent from pre-existing or other repo

-* `agent_listeninterface`: Interface zabbix-agent listens on.
+* `zabbix_agent_listeninterface`: Interface zabbix-agent listens on.
 Leave blank for all.

 * `zabbix_agent_package_state`: If Zabbix-agent needs to be present or latest.

-* `agent_interfaces`: A list that configured the interfaces you can use when configuring via API.
+* `zabbix_agent_interfaces`: A list that configured the interfaces you can use when configuring via API.

 * `zabbix_selinux`: Enables an SELinux policy so that the agent will run.
 Default: False.